Arthur Hope, 2nd Baron Rankeillour: Early life

 Arthur Oswald James Hope was born to James Hope, 1st Baron Rankeillour, by his marriage to Mabel Ellen Riddell, at Marylebone, England on 7 May 1897.
 His father had served as a Deputy Speaker of the House of Commons.
-Arthur was the eldest of four children, the others being Henry John Hope, 3rd Baron Rankeillour (1899–1967), Joan Mary Hope, and Richard Frederick Hope (1901–1964).

-Hope was educated at The Oratory School and at Sandhurst.
-He joined the Coldstream Guards in 1914 at the outbreak of the First World War and rose to be a Captain.
+Hope was educated at The Oratory School and at Royal Military College, Sandhurst.
+He was commissioned into the Coldstream Guards in 1914 at the outbreak of the First World War and rose to be a Captain.
 He was wounded in action in France and was mentioned in dispatches.
 He was awarded the Military Cross and the Croix de Guerre.

 Public life

 Hope left the army at the conclusion of the First World War and entered public life.
 He joined the Conservative Party and at the 1924 general election was elected to the Parliament of the United Kingdom from the Nuneaton constituency in Warwickshire.
 Hope served a total of fourteen years in the House of Commons, representing Nuneaton from 1924 to 1929 and Birmingham Aston from 1931 to 1940.
 At the 1935 election, he defeated the only other candidate (Labour's Rudolph Putnam Messel) by a margin of 10,355 votes.
 He was still a member of the House of Commons when appointed as Governor of Madras but gave up his seat, thereby causing a by-election in Birmingham Aston.

 Hope served as the Parliamentary Private Secretary to Colonel George Lane Fox, Secretary for Mines from 1924 to 1926 and was a whip from 1935 to 1939, first as an unpaid Assistant Whip in 1935, then as an unpaid Lord of the Treasury from 1935 to 1937, as Vice-Chamberlain of the Household from May 1937 to October 1937 and finally as Treasurer of the Household from 1937 to 1939.

-He was a cricketer for a time and played a first-class match for the British Army against Cambridge University at Fenners Ground on 7 June 1926.
+He was a cricketer for a time and played a first-class match for the British Army against Cambridge University at Fenner's Ground on 7 June 1926.